-Finding a job is hard.
-It requires a great deal of research, legwork, and preparation, and that’s before you even manage to land an interview.
-If you are fortunate enough to reach the interview process, there’s no guarantee that you’ll be in the final consideration for a position even if you possess all the qualifications.
-In fact, there are a number of reasons why you may not get a job that have nothing to do with your experience and skills.
+It’s been said before, but finding a job is hard.
+It requires a great deal of research, legwork, and preparation.
+And that’s before you even manage to land an interview.
+Even if you possess all the qualifications, there’s no guarantee that you’ll be in the final consideration for a position.
+In fact, there are a number of reasons why you may not get the job that have nothing to do with your experience and skill sets.

 Here Are 10 Reasons That Might Explain Why You Didn’t Get the Job: